Consensys/doc.ethsigner/CONTRIBUTING.md

 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing code snippets in the issue, use backticks (```) to format the snippets.
+* **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
+* **Explain which behavior you expected to see instead and why.**
+* **Include screenshots, a video, or both**, which show you following the described steps and clearly demonstrate the problem.

+Provide more context by answering these questions:

+* **Did the problem start happening recently** (e.g. after switching to a new version of the software) or was this always a problem?
+* If the problem started happening recently, **can you reproduce the problem in an older version of the documentation?**
+What's the most recent version in which the problem doesn't happen?
+* **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

+Include details about your configuration and environment:

+* **Which version of the documentation are you using?** The exact version is shown in the URL.
+For example, in the URL `https://docs.ethsigner.pegasys.tech/en/stable/`, the version is `stable`.
+* **Which OS & version are you running?**
+* **Which browser and version are you using?**
+* **What version of Java are you running?** You can get the exact version by looking at the EthSigner logfile during startup. or copy/pasteable snippets, which you use in those examples.
+If you're providing code snippets in the issue, use backticks (```) to format the snippets.

 ### Suggesting Enhancements